ntrrgc/safely-remove/README.md

 This has been tested with:

-* USB thumb drives.
+* USB thumb drives
-* External hard drives with luks encryption.
+* External hard drives with luks encryption
-* SD cards with multiple partitions.
+* SD cards with multiple partitions
-* CD/DVD drives.
+* CD/DVD drives

 ## Requirements

 * Python 3.6+
 * pydbus

 ## Usage

 ```
-usage: safely-remove [-h] [--raw-device] [-d] path
+usage: safely-remove [-h] [--version] [--raw-device] [-d] path

 Safely ejects a device, just like Nautilus does.
 Doesn't require root.

 positional arguments:
-  path          Path of the device to unmount, be it raw (e.g. /dev/sdc1), a
+  path          path of the device to unmount, be it raw (e.g. /dev/sdc1), a
-                mount point (/var/mount/...) or a path within a mount point.
+                mount point (/var/mount/...) or a path within a mount point

 optional arguments:
   -h, --help    show this help message and exit
+  --version     show program's version number and exit
-  --raw-device  Interpret PATH as a device path, don't try to resolve a mount
+  --raw-device  interpret path as a device path, don't try to resolve a mount
-                point.
+                point
-  -d, --debug   Show debug info.
+  -d, --debug   show debug info
 ```

 ## License